The Lightner Farmhouse in Haunted Pennsylvania

 Haunted The Lightner Farmhouse

-Related Haunted Stories: General Lewis Inn
+Related Haunted Stories: Stagecoach Inn

 Stay curious, but always stay within the bounds of the law and show consideration for the spiritual and historical significance of haunted places.